 The Erasmus programme is open to undergraduate and postgraduate students from European universities who want to spend a period of time studying in the UK, earning credits to transfer back to their home university.

-Erasmus students are exempt from paying any tuition fees to The University of Nottingham, provided that they have been formally nominated to study at The University of Nottingham by their home university.
+Erasmus students are exempt from paying any tuition fees to the University of Nottingham provided there is a current exchange agreement in place between Nottingham and the home university.
+Students must be formally nominated to study at Nottingham by their home university.

 - Department of Architecture and Built Environment

 - Department of Culture, Media and Visual Studies

 The Department of Chemical and Environmental Engineering is not accepting applications for 2019-20.

 English language requirements

 If you are applying from a country where English is not the official/majority language, you must submit evidence of English language proficiency at the time of application.

 - an overall score of 6.0 overall in IELTS with no less than 5.5 in each of the four elements

 - PTE Academic overall score of 55 with a minimum of 51